Oglala Sioux Tribe enacts travel restrictions due to spread of Coronavirus

-Oglala Sioux Tribe President Julian Bear Runner has called an emergency meeting for 10 a.m., Monday to address a travel ban he is enacting for tribal officials due to the world-wide outbreak of Coronavirus (COVID19).
+Oglala Sioux Tribe President Julian Bear Runner held an emergency meeting Monday to address a travel ban he is enacting for tribal officials due to the worldwide outbreak of coronavirus.

 Bear Runner is also asking non-tribal members to refrain from coming onto the Pine Ridge Reservation until the travel restrictions are lifted.